alarm-redist/fifty-states/analyses/AL_leg_2020/doc_AL_leg_2020.md

 1. Be contiguous [NCSL, 184]
 2. have equal populations [NCSL, 23]
 3. Be compact and geographically coherent [NCSL, 184]
-4. Preserve the integrity of counties and other political subdivisions where feasible [NCSL, 184]
+4. Preserve political subdivisions and communities of interest [NCSL, 184]

 ### Algorithmic Constraints